Skip to main content

 • Reduced Risk of Overdose: MAT can save the lives of individuals with opioid use disorder.
 Participation in MAT decreases opioid-related mortality rates, and devoting more time to MAT programs reduces the risk of opioid overdose.

-• Improved Retention in Treatment: Patients undergoing MAT usually remain in treatment longer than those without.
-This improved retention and participation is critical for recovery since it creates more time for counseling and behavioral therapies to be effective, laying a more robust foundation for long-term recovery.
+• Improved Retention in Treatment: Patients who use MAT usually remain in treatment longer than those without it.
+This improved retention and participation is critical for recovery, as it creates more time for counselling and behavioural therapies to be effective, laying a more robust foundation for long-term recovery.

-• Better Social Functioning: MAT programs help people regain a more stable lifestyle, including enhanced family dynamics, higher employment rates, and decreased criminal activity.
+• Better Social Functioning: MAT programs help people achieve a more stable lifestyle, including improved family dynamics, higher employment rates, and reduced criminal activity.
 This reentry into social and economic activities is crucial for a comprehensive recovery process and enhanced quality of life.

 • Management of Co-occurring Disorders: MAT offers a consolidated approach to treatment that efficiently controls both substance use issues and co-occurring mental health conditions.
 Some MAT medications can also stabilize the mood, which can be specifically helpful for individuals with bipolar disorder or other mood disorders, helping to provide a solid emotional foundation for recovery.